Maria Polydouri: Literary debut in her teen years

+Legal studies and romantic relationship with Karyotakis

-In 1921, she was transferred to the Prefecture of Athens while enrolled at the Law School of the National and Kapodistrian University of Athens.
+In 1921, she was transferred to the Prefecture of Athens while enrolled at the Law School of the University of Athens.
 Kostas Karyotakis, a fellow poet of the time, was working at the same service sector.
 After their encounter, a fierce love developed, which did not last long but decisively influenced her life and work.

 They first met in January 1922.
 Polydouri was then 20 years old, while Karyotakis was 26.
-She had published some juvenilia poems while he had published two poetry collections – "The pain of Men and things" (1919) and "Nepenthe" (1921) – and had already won the respect of some critics and fellow-craftsmen.
+She had published some juvenilia poems while he had published two poetry collections – The pain of Men and things (1919) and Nepenthe (1921) – and had already won the respect of some critics and fellow-craftsmen.

 In the summer of 1922, Karyotakis discovered that he suffered from syphilis, a disease that was incurable and bore social stigma.
 He immediately informed Polydouri about this and asked her to end their relationship.
 She proposed to marry without having children, but he was too proud to accept the sacrifice.
 Maria doubted his sincerity and felt that his illness was a pretext to leave her.

+Engagement to Georgiou and work as a theatrical actress

 In 1924, she met Aristotelis Georgiou, a lawyer who had just returned from Paris.
 Polydouri got engaged to him in early 1925.

 Despite the dedication to her fiancé, Polydouri could not concentrate seriously in any activity.
 She lost her job in the public sector after repeated absences and dropped out of Law School.
 She studied at the Kounallaki Drama School and even managed to appear as an actress in a play, "The Little Rag", for which she had the lead role.

+Dressmaking studies in Paris, tuberculosis, and publishing her works while hospitalized

 In the summer of 1926, she broke off her engagement and left for Paris.
 She studied dressmaking but could not work because she contracted tuberculosis.
 She returned to Athens in 1928 and was hospitalized at Sotiria Hospital, where she learned about the suicide of her former lover, Kostas Karyotakis.
-In the same year, she released her first poetry collection "The Chirps that faint" and in 1929 the second, "Echo over chaos".
+In the same year, she released her first poetry collection The Chirps that faint and in 1929 the second, Echo over chaos.
 Polydouri left two prose works, her diary and an untitled novel in which she attacked the conservatism and hypocrisy of the time.
 She died of tuberculosis on the morning of 29 April 1930, after a series of morphine injections that were given to her by a friend in Christomanos Clinic.